 Opioid addiction is a chronic medical condition.
-It creates long-term changes to your brain.
+It can create long-term changes to your brain.
 Luckily, early treatment intervention can help you avoid some of the long-term health conditions associated with addiction to opioids.

 It takes much more than willpower to break free of prescription drug abuse, but you can escape the cycle of detox and relapse.
 It may be a long-term process, but medications and counseling can improve your chances of success.
 Heroin is also an opioid and addiction to it is treated similarly to prescription drug addiction.

 Physical Dependence and Detox

 Opioid addiction leads to changes in certain areas of your brain.
 Prescription drug addiction alters the circuits that handle mood and reward behavior.